 It is common for users to group together products that produce different effects for them which they can use at different points in the day.

 Both full and broad-spectrum CBD products contain a wealth of cannabinoids and terpenes which interact in numerous ways and may boost the inherent effects of CBD whilst producing psychological and physiological effects of their own.
 This combined effect can be relaxing or energising depending on the specific blend of cannabinoids and terpenes.
 For example, the terpene myrcene, found in abundance in our Calm Oil produces relaxing effects hence its inclusion in a calming product.
 Something else to bear in mind is the amount of CBD you are consuming per day.
 Some users report that lower concentrations of CBD are more likely to produce uplifting effects whereas higher doses may promote better sleep.
 Again, this may vary for you as an individual.

 –>If you feel the effects of sublingual drops ‘wearing off’ the topping up with a higher dose capsule may be beneficial.

 –>Sleep issues are common and many turn to CBD and other cannabinoids to help.
-Using higher dose CBD products like our REST capsules and using CBD mainly in the evening could be an option worth exploring.
+Using higher dose CBD products like our Rest Oil and using CBD mainly in the evening could be an option worth exploring.